Erik-Debye/CattailsMods/README.md

 Materials/Software required:
 1. Undertales Mod Tool found here: https://github.com/krzys-h/UndertaleModTool/releases Please use the latest release and the 'net bundled' version.
 This version will install all needed dependencies to decompile and recompile the code.
 2. Hg Patcher found here: https://github.com/SolventMercury/HgPatcher/releases Please download the file 'HGPatcher.csx'
-3. A mod from here
+3. A mod from here.
+Download a zip of this directory, extract its contents.
+Each mod has two folders, an install folder and an uninstall folder.

 Step 1: Go to your data.win file for your game.
+You can find this file along this path "[...]:\SteamLibrary\steamapps\common\[_GAME_]\data.win".
 Make a backup of this file.
 REPEAT: Make a backup.
+Save your backup outside this path (such as to your desktop).
+This is your insurance in case something breaks.

-Step 2: Open the (non-backup) data.win file of the Game Maker game of your choice
+Step 2: Open the (non-backup) data.win file of your game in Undertales Mod Tool.

 Step 3: Select 'Scripts' and then select 'Run other scripts'

 Step 4: Select 'HGPatcher.csx'

-Step 5: When prompted, Select and open the mod directory you wish to install (Do not enter any folders in the Patch).
-The file name should say 'Patch Directory." and you should see each folder/file in the file explorer.
+Step 5: When prompted, Select and open the mod directory you wish to install (don't open any of the folders inside the install mod folder).
+The file name box should say 'Patch Directory." and you should see each multiple folders in the file explorer window.
 Hit 'Open'.

 Step 6: Wait.
 It might take a while.
 A prompt may appear asking if you wish to resize sprites.
 For non-cosmetic mods, hit no.